Podcast of this Chapter

 Bill looked at me like I was a firecracker spinning out of control, which wasn’t far from how I felt.

 I responded with reluctant silence.

-Bill must have missed that he hadn’t actually stated the charges.
-I almost brought up that point, but decided to go with a stock answer instead.
+He missed that he hadn’t actually stated the charges.
+I almost brought that up, but opted for a stock answer.
+“Not guilty?”

-Bill narrowed his eyes.
+Bill sneered.
 “Not surprising.”
-There was almost the trace of an emotion on his face, but I wasn’t certain what that emotion might have been.
+There was almost the trace of an emotion on his face, but I wasn’t certain what that emotion might be.
 “Then you shall face the judgment of the Council in three days time.”

-I needed a little more information than that.
-I said, “Can you remind me exactly what those charges are again?”
+I needed more information.
+“Can you remind me what those charges are?”

 Bill glanced at me with his customary patronizing look.

 “You are charged with practicing magic despite the current moratorium,” Bill said, “thereby jeopardizing the lives of creatures whose existence depends upon the preservation of each remnant of the diminishing magic supply in this and all other realms.”
 He took a breath.
 “If you are found guilty, you will be executed.
 Do you have questions?”